Study Abroad: Tips & Updates

 Location: Patio de Escuelas, 1, 37008 Salamanca, Spain

 The University of Salamanca was founded by King Alfonso IX in 1218.
-It is the oldest university in Spain and one of the earliest in continuous operation globally.
-It is known as the "Oxford of Spain" and has been a major center of scholarship, especially in law, the humanities, and the Spanish language.
+It is the oldest university in Spain and ranks among the Oldest Universities in the World for continuous operation.
+It is known as the "Oxford of Spain" and has been a major centre of scholarship, especially in law, the humanities, and the Spanish language.

 Notable Alumni from the University of Salamanca